I-3-7-40.Preparation, Content, and General Routing of Remand Order

-The Appeals Council remand order instructs the ALJ what action(s) to take and why the action(s) is necessary; and
+It instructs the administrative law judge (ALJ) what action(s) to take and why the action(s) is necessary; and

-Set forth clearly and concisely the reasons for the remand and the instructions for further action.
-Avoid rationale language that broadly suggests what is required but is not specific enough to help the ALJ.
+Clearly and concisely set forth the reasons for the remand and the instructions for further action.

 Specify what evidence is needed and why.

-Identify the new and material evidence which the claimant submitted to the Appeals Council and which is a basis for the remand.
+Identify any new and material evidence submitted by the claimant to the AC.

-If the Appeals Council does not order that a hearing be held, the remand order will require the ALJ to offer the claimant an opportunity to appear at a hearing, even when the claimant initially waived an oral hearing.
+Direct the ALJ to hold a new hearing, or direct the ALJ to offer the claimant an opportunity to appear at a new hearing (whether or not the claimant previously waived an oral hearing).